mcallistertad/embedded-client/README.md

 ### Release 1.1.3

-* Fix to avoid ignoring server results in case no local clock is available, plus logging and other minor cleanups
+* Update to avoid ignoring server results in case no local clock is available, plus logging and other minor cleanups

 ### Release 1.1.1

 * Initial public release

 ## Building

 ### Dependencies